SanPen/GridCal/doc/rst_source/theory/topology_processing.rst

 The spirit of CIM
 ^^^^^^^^^^^^^^^^^^

-If you have read anything about CIM or CGMES, or you have been in the guild discussions, you most definitely have heard about node-breaker and bus-branch modelling styles as two different things.
-Throughout the years the introductory training course of CGMEs given by ENTSO-e teaches that you can either model with connectivity nodes or with buses.
-This has been taught to hundreds of engineers used to model with buses, lines, etc. that suddenly experience a vast complexity increase.
+If you've encountered CIM or CGMES, or participated in guild discussions, you've likely heard about **node-breaker** and **bus-branch** modeling styles as distinct approaches.
+ENTSO-e's introductory CGMES training has historically taught that you can model using either **connectivity nodes** or **buses**.
+This guidance has been shared with hundreds of engineers accustomed to simpler models of buses, lines, etc. only to face a what seems to be gratuitous complexity.
-However, this complexity is unjustified since the node-breaker / bus-branch philosophies are the same.
-We have inadvertently seen so in this section.
-Allow me to elaborate;

-The bus-branch modelling: This is a style of modelling where you model using TopologicalNodes.
-The node-breaker modelling: This is a style of modelling where you model using ConnectivityNodes.

-There is the common assumption that the bus-branch models do not have switches, while the node-breaker modes do have them.
-In practice both are possible, but allow me to go even further;
+After deep examination one finds that this complexity is indeed unjustified.
+The **node-breaker** and **bus-branch** philosophies are fundamentally the same, as we have experimented in the described processes.
+The modelling approaches are often thought of as:

+- **Bus-branch modeling**: This style involves using **TopologicalNodes** and no switches.
+- **Node-breaker modeling**: This style involves using **ConnectivityNodes** and switches.

+A common misconception is that bus-branch models lack switches, whereas node-breaker models include them.
+In practice, both approaches can incorporate switches.
+That fact is often discoursed at the official CGMES trainings.
-A ConnectivityNode can have a 1:1 association with a TopologyNode, meaning that any ConnectivityNOde is in the end a TopologyNode.
-So, where is the difference?
-There is no difference.
-Both styles are the same.
+But, if a **ConnectivityNode** can have a 1:1 association with a **TopologicalNode**, this involves that any ConnectivityNode ultimately represents a TopologicalNode.
+So, what’s the difference? **There is no difference.
+Both styles are fundamentally the same.**

-The original spirit of CIM is to model the grid using ConnectivityNodes and the TopologyNodes arise as a side effect after performing the topological reduction (reducing the problematic branches).
-Is the TopologicalNode strictly needed?
-Absolutely not.
-The practice has derived in exchanging both sets; the after-processing data as node-breaker and the post-processed data as bus-branch.
-However this is just an artificial complication.
-This has proven to be extremely problematic in practice.

-So, in the spirit of CIM, the ConnectivityNodes are indeed the old fashioned Buses.
+CIM’s design philosophy is to model grids using **ConnectivityNodes**, with **TopologicalNodes** emerging naturally through topological reductions (e.g., simplifying branches).
+The need for TopologicalNodes is purely situational and not fundamental.
+Over time, the practice of treating detailed models as node-breaker models and processed less detailed models as bus-branch has created an artificial divide that has proven impractical and needlessly complicated.
+One can understand that the lack of a properly clear topology processing has probably sparked this complexity as some sort of middle ground that ends up being the worst of both  approaches.

+If we examine the original spirit of CIM: **ConnectivityNodes are no different from traditional Buses.**
+The distinction is a myth that adds unnecessary complexity to modeling workflows.

 How is it done in GridCal?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In GridCal we have the MultiCircuit as the grid in-memory database.
-No topological processing should ever be done over the database since there is a risk of changing the elements topology with respect to the previous definition. i.e I might have a generator connected to Bus1, but after topology processing is connected to Bus2.
-How can I recover that originally it was connected to Bus1?
-I cannot.
-So, where do we perform the topology processing?
+In GridCal, the **MultiCircuit** serves as the grid's in-memory database.
+It is crucial that no topological processing is ever performed directly on the MultiCircuit.
+Doing so risks altering the topology of elements, potentially breaking the consistency of the original configuration.

+For example, imagine a generator initially connected to **Bus 1**.
+After performing topological processing, it might end up connected to **Bus 2**.
+How could we recover the original connection to **Bus 1**?
+Simply put, we cannot.

+If topology processing should not occur over the database, then where should it be done?

-Luckily, we have the NumericalCircuit.
-This is a snapshot of the MultiCircuit at some time index.
-This snapshot is fungible, meaning that any changes to it will not affect the MultiCircuit and will disappear after calculation.
-So, we perform the topology processing steps at the NumericalCircuit as explained at the beginning of this section.
+Fortunately, GridCal provides the **NumericalCircuit**, a snapshot of the MultiCircuit at a specific state.
+This snapshot is **fungible**, meaning any modifications made to it will not impact the original MultiCircuit and will vanish after the calculation.
+As such, all topology processing steps are performed on the **NumericalCircuit**, as described earlier in this section.

-With regards to CIM compatibility, we have made only one change: All ConnectivityNodes must create a bus or have an existing bus associated.
-Likewise, all BusBars must create connectivity node or have one associated.
+**CIM Compatibility Adjustments**

+To ensure compatibility with CIM standards, we have introduced a single adjustment:

+- Every **ConnectivityNode** must either create a bus or be associated with an existing bus.
+- Similarly, every **BusBar** must either create a connectivity node or be associated with one.

-This ensures, that whatever object you use for modelling, in the end you end up using a bus, ensuring consistency in all calculation processes.
+This guarantees that no matter which object you use for modeling, the system will ultimately rely on buses, maintaining consistency across all calculation processes.